How to partition a Mac hard drive

-Mac computers, whether you have an iMac, MacBook Pro, MacBook Air, or another Mac device, all have a finite amount of space.
-How you use it depends how quickly, or not, that space fills up and whether you need to add more space — either internally (such as upgrading to an SSD), or connecting to one or more external hard drives.
+Whether you have an iMac, MacBook Pro, MacBook Air, or another Mac device, Mac computers all have a finite amount of space.
+How you use it depends on how quickly or not that space fills up and whether you need to add more space — either internally (such as upgrading to an SSD) or by connecting to one or more external hard drives.

-One thing you may not know is that the Mac boot drive is already partitioned.
-In all fairly recent models, the boot drive contains a secret partition that includes the macOS Recovery System, some essential Mac first aid tools and an installer, should, for any reason, your macOS fail to install or reboot.
+You may not know that the Mac boot drive is already partitioned.
+In all fairly recent models, the boot drive contains a hidden partition that includes the macOS Recovery System, some essential Mac first aid tools, and an installer should, for any reason, your macOS fail to install or reboot.

-Before we go into how to partition a Mac hard drive or SSD, let’s consider the benefits, and what you would need to do before partitioning a hard drive.
+Before we go into partitioning a Mac hard drive or SSD, let’s consider the benefits and what you would need to do before partitioning a hard drive.

 Benefits of making a partition in a Mac hard drive

 One of the main reasons for implementing a partition is to run more than one operating system, such as macOS on one and Windows on the other.
-Or you can run two versions of the same OS in both sides of the partition, all from a single disk.
-Each disk drive, with its own volume, is found and treat separately in the Finder.
+Or you can run two versions of the same OS on both sides of the partition, all from a single disk.
+Each disk drive, with its own volume, is found and treated separately in the Finder.

 What to do before partitioning a hard drive

-Before going ahead with a partition, it’s always useful to tidy your Mac up.
+Before going ahead with a partition, it’s always helpful to tidy your Mac up.
 Most users find they have way more clutter and junk than they think.
-Between old folders and documents, images and videos, apps taking up space, hundreds of email attachment downloads and local iOS backups, many people find they have at least 62GB of junk they simply don't need.
-We recommend downloading CleanMyMac 3, a powerful Mac cleaner, ideal for decluttering your Mac before creating a partition.
+Between old folders and documents, images and videos, apps taking up space, hundreds of email attachment downloads, and local iOS backups, many people find they have at least 62GB of junk they simply don't need.
+We recommend downloading CleanMyMac X, a powerful Mac cleaner ideal for decluttering your Mac before creating a partition.